frostworx/insta360-one-rs-1-inch-360-edition-linux-info/SD0/README.md

 - connect to user-configured wifi is non-functional yet
 - dropbear would be nice _(see [notes](#notes))_
 - tcpdump and friends would be nice
+- `ambafs` _(the sd-card is mounted with it)_ can't be exported via nfs, maybe it can be mounted natively before

 ## usage